-Conflict of Interest Protocol - What you must do Guidance III.
-CHILD PROTECTIV E SERVICES (CPS) N.C.G.S. § 7B-302 ad dresses the responsibility of the director when receiving reports of child abuse, neglect, and dependency. nistrative Code 10A NCAC 70A .0105 further clarifies the responsibility of county child welfare agencies when alleged abuse or neglect and Assessments in the NC Child welfare manual, as well as in N.C.G.S. § 7B-301.
-Review the DSS-1402 !
-Structured Intake form for further assistance.
+Protocol - What you must do Guidance III.
+CHILD PROTECTIVE SERVICES (CPS) N.C.G.S. § 7B-302 addresses the responsibility of the director when receiving reports of child abuse, neglect, and dependency.
+North Carolina Administrative Code 10A NCAC 70A .0105 further clarifies the responsibility of county child welfare agencies when receiving a report of alleged abuse or neglect and Assessments in the NC Child welfare manual, as well as in N.C.G.S. § 7B-301.
+Review the DSS-1402 Structured Intake form for further assistance.
 A. Intake/Screening 1.
-Scre ening a.
+Screening a.
 When there is an immediate safety concern for a child, the resident county child welfare agency should screen and initiate the report, regardless of whether a COI exists.
 The resident county child welfare agency shall immediately request assistance from a partner county child welfare agency due to COI and notify the partner child welfare agency of the need to immediately address a safety concern. b.
 After determining if there are any immediate safety issues, the resident county child welfare agency shall determine whether a COI exists. c.
 When the resident county has identified a report as a COI and there is not an immediate safety concern for a child, the narrative collected from the reporter along with their contact information is referred immediately to a partner county where the report will be screened for acceptance, and when accepted, a response track and time must be determined within two hours of receipt.
 Screening decisions stand regardless of which county child welfare agency ultimately conducts the CPS Assessment.
-Given the statewide use of the DSS-1402 CPS Structured Intake Form, it is expected that a report accepted by one county child welfare agency also will be accepted by any other county child welfare agency in NC.
+Given the statewide use of the

-Protocol - What you must t do Guidance Note: A report is considered completing the screening reporter contacts the initial county child welfare agency, starting the clock for ation.
-N0 elfare agency y that wo nild welfare agency shall immediately request assistance from a partner county child buld address a COI or reduce the perception of a conflict of interest as outlined in 10A mmediate request for COI assistance from a partner county child welfare agency shall be 1) The fo llowing documents shall be transmitted via fax include: (a) A brief identification of the COI; (b) The narrative information received from the reporter along with the reporter's information on the Structured Intake Form (DSS-1402) or printed from the Child Welfare Information System; and (c) report Signature and designation on the $\frac{\text{DSS-}1402}{\text{DSS-}1402}$ of the party responsible for identifying the as a COI case. and sh ted repo quest must be screened, and a response track and time determined for rts, by the partner county responsible for the initiation of the report if accepted accordance with all established timeframes for completion (ex. timeframe for eport).
-3) Reque sts should be acknowledged by the partner county child welfare agency.
-4) partne • tinent information gathered during the CPS Intake process shall be provided to the child welfare agency. e. .
-Refer to 10A NC AC.
-70A .0105 and Intake in the NC Child welfare manual for further guidance on documenting a report and the information to be included.
+Protocol - What you must do Guidance Note: A report is considered receiv ed when th e reporter contacts the initial county child welfare agency, starting the clock for completing the screening process and case initiation. d.
+The resident child welfare agency shall immediately request assistance from a partner county child welfare agency that would address a COI or reduce the perception of a conflict of interest as outlined in 10A . - NCAC 70A .0103.
+The immediate request for COI assistance from a partner county child welfare agency sha verbal.
+1) The fo llowing documents shall be transmitted via fax include: ., The re A brief identification of the COL (a) A brief identification of the COI; (b) The narrative information received from the reporter along with the reporter's (2) information on the Structured Intake Form (DSS-1402) or printed from the Child Welfare Information System; and (c) Signature and designation on the DSS-1402 of the party responsible for identifying the report as a COI case.
+2) The re quest must be screened, and a response track and time determined for rts, by the partner county responsible for the initiation of the report if accepted accordance with all established timeframes for completion (ex. timeframe for tiation of a 3) Reque ests should be acknowledged by the partner county child welfare agency.
+4) tinent information gathered during the CPS Intake process shall be provided to the , • y child welfare agency. , · · · · · · · · · · · · · · · · · · · e.
+Refe er to 10A N CAC.
+70A .0105 and Intake in the NC Child welfare manual for further guidanceon documenting a report and the information to be included.